What To Do When Tattoo Peels – The Peeling And Healing Process

-You’ve gotten a new tattoo, and now it is starting to peel.
-A peeling tattoo doesn’t feel or look good, but it is a normal part of the healing process.
+You’ve gotten a new tattoo and now it is starting to peel.
+A peeling tattoo doesn’t feel or look good, but it is a normal, essential part of the healing process.

-Everyone’s body is unique.
-For some, peeling begins a mere two days after getting a tattoo.
+For some, the begins a mere two days after getting a .
 Others don’t start peeling until four days have passed.
-And yet other people don’t start peeling until a week after getting a tattoo.
+And yet the for some collectors won’t start until the week after getting a .

-You may believe that your tattoo is going to fade because you’re seeing colored chunks of skin come off of your body.
-However, your tattoo will remain in tact.
-When your tattoo peels, your epidermis, the top layer of your skin, is shedding.
-Because your tattoo ink is under your dermis, it remains protected.
+You may believe that your is going to fade because you’re seeing colored chunks of and come off of your body.
+When your , your epidermis, the top layer of your , is shedding.

-When your tattoo is peeling, your cracked skin can look awful.
-Just remember that this is your body’s natural way of healing itself.
-Your peeling tattoo will feel like a bad sunburn; it will be dry and itchy.
+During the and your is , the can look awful.
+Just remember that this is your body’s natural way of itself after an .
+Your will feel like a bad sunburn; there will be itchy and .